grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 1. (Optional) Set the color.
 1. Click **Update** to save the value mapping.

-After you've added a mapping, the **Add value mappings** button is replaced by an **Edit value mappings** button, which you can click to add or update mappings.
+After you've added a mapping, the **Edit value mappings** button replaces the **Add value mappings** button.
+Click the edit button to add or update mappings.